EQWorks/eqworks-intro/README.md

 ## 📖 Culture Handbook

-You can find our evolving culture handbook in our [Common project](https://github.com/EQWorks/common).
+You can find our evolving culture handbook in [EQ Engineering](https://engineering.eqworks.io/).
 In it, we introduce critical subjects such as:

 - Our decision-making principles.
 - **Our hiring philosophy and process**.